 Obviously, this doesn’t mean Marguerite should immediately buy up ads to attract the attention of executives who might be looking for an admin assistant.
 It wouldn’t work because it wouldn’t be related in any way to the work she would be doing in her new job.
 Instead, she should think about how she could apply this idea to her own field.
 How could she creatively demonstrate her worth as an admin assistant?
 (Hint: It won’t be by bribing the recruiter with chocolate!)

 Oh and she should get her resume rewritten.
-I’d bet large amounts of money that it doesn’t even being to market her effectively.
+I’d bet large amounts of money that it doesn’t even begin to market her effectively.
 (Marguerite, if you happen to see this, drop me a comment and I’ll take a look for you).